smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

     to:
     a.
 Change job definition parameters.
     b.
 Revise the job command line.
     c.
-Edit the job\'s library list.
+Edit the job's library list.
     d.
 Update any local data area (LDA) content associated with the job.
-6. *(Optional)* Define Dynamic Variables that may be used to update the LDA content or replace values in the job\'s parameters or its command line.
+6. *(Optional)* Define Dynamic Variables that may be used to update the LDA content or replace values in the job's parameters or its command line.
 7. *(Optional)* Insert Dynamic Variable tokens into any job definition parameter field or into the job command line.